lucky-media/guidelines/src/content/docs/guides/astro-migration.md

   order: 3
 ---

-# Migrating from Next.js to Astro: A Step-by-Step Guide
+# Migrating from Next.js to Astro

 ## Introduction

-If you’ve been working with **Next.js**, you’re used to React-first development, server-side rendering, and an opinionated approach to building modern web apps.
-But what if most of your app is static content, and you don’t need the full overhead of React on every page?
+If you use **Next.js**, you're used to React-first development, SSR, and a clear opinion on how to build web apps.
+That works great, until you realize most of your app is static content and you're shipping a ton of JavaScript for no good reason.

-That’s where **Astro** shines.
-Astro is a modern web framework built for **content-driven websites**.
-Its philosophy: _“Bring your own UI framework, but only ship what you need to the browser.”_
+That's where **Astro** fits in.
+Astro is a web framework built for **content-driven websites**.
+Its core idea: ship zero JavaScript by default, and only hydrate what actually needs it.

-Our team recently migrated one of our projects from Next.js to Astro, and in this article, I’ll walk you through:
+This guide covers:

-- **Why we migrated**
+- **Why you might want to migrate**
-- **Steps we took** (with real examples)
+- **The steps we took** (with real examples)
-- **How you can plan and execute your own migration**
+- **How to plan and run your own migration**

 ## Why Migrate from Next.js to Astro?

-Before diving into the how, let’s look at the _why_:

-1. **Performance (Zero JS by default)**
+1. **Zero JS by default**
-   Astro ships **no JavaScript** to the browser unless you explicitly opt in.
-This can reduce bundle sizes dramatically compared to React apps where hydration happens globally.
+   Astro ships no JavaScript to the browser unless you opt in.
+This cuts bundle sizes significantly compared to React apps that hydrate globally.

-2. **Simplicity for static sites**
+2. **Simpler for static sites**
-   Many projects don’t need full SSR.
-Astro defaults to **static site generation (SSG)** but still supports SSR if needed.
+   Many projects don't need full SSR.
+Astro defaults to **static site generation (SSG)** but supports SSR when you need it.

 3. **Framework flexibility**
    Astro supports **React, Vue, Svelte, Solid, and more** inside `.astro` components.
-You don’t have to throw away existing React code — you can use it alongside new Astro components.
+You don't have to throw away your existing React code.

 4. **Built-in optimizations**
-   Image optimization, partial hydration (`client:load`, `client:visible`, etc.), and great defaults for SEO and accessibility.
+   Image optimization, partial hydration (`client:load`, `client:visible`, etc.), and solid defaults for SEO and accessibility come out of the box.

-## Our Migration Process
+## The Migration Process

-Here’s the high-level flow we followed when migrating from Next.js to Astro.
+Here's the step-by-step process we followed.

 ### 1. Create a New Astro Project

-We started fresh with a new Astro project.
+Start fresh with a new Astro project.
+Don't try to convert your Next.js repo in place.

 ```bash
 # Create new project